Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Set up and main results

-An important dynamical consequence of our analysis is the following result regarding the global stability for a large measure set of solutions, showing that the elliptic fixed point $\und{u}(x,t)=0$ is statistically Lyapunov stable w.r.t.~the Gevrey norm in the following sense. {The proof is again in Section \ref{stab}.}
+An important dynamical consequence of our analysis is the following result regarding the global stability for a large measure set of solutions, showing that the elliptic fixed point $\und{u}(x,t)=0$ is statistically Lyapunov stable w.r.t.~the Gevrey norm in the sense of the following result, which is proved in Section \ref{stab}.

 \begin{theorem} Consider the Cauchy problem \eqref{nls}, under the same hypotheses as in Theorem \ref{main}.
-There exists $\g^*>0$ such that for any $\g\in(0,\g^*)$ there exist $\rho=\rho(\g)>0$ and {$\calG(\gamma) \subset \gotG$} such that \begin{enumerate} \itemsep0em \item setting \footnote{Here and henceforth, given any set $A$ in any space $X$, $A^c$ denotes the complementary of $A$ in $X$.}
+There exists $\g^*>0$ such that for any $\g\in(0,\g^*)$ there exist $\rho=\rho(\g)>0$ and {$\calG(\gamma) \subset \gotG$} such that \begin{enumerate} \itemsep-0.2em \item setting \footnote{Here and henceforth, given any set $A$ in any space $X$, $A^c$ denotes the complementary of $A$ in $X$.}

 one has $\ol\mu_{1/4,\rho}((\Gamma(\g))^c) \le \g/\g_*$, \item one has $\mu_{1,1/4}((\calG(\gamma))^c) \le \sqrt{\g/\g_*}$, \item one has $\mu_{2,\rho} (\matS_V^c \cap \ol\matU_{\rho}(\mathtt{g}(s,\al)) \le \sqrt{\g/\g_*} $ for all $V\in \calG(\g)$, \item for any initial datum $W\in \matS_V\cap \ol\matU_{\rho}(\mathtt{g}(s,\al))$ the solution $u(x,t)$ to \eqref{nls} is such that